-Nigel Metz has spent the last seven years perfecting his brew while holding down his day job as projects officer for local grower group ‘South East Premium Wheat Growers Association’.
+Before opening Lucky Bay Brewing, Nigel Metz spent at least seven years perfecting his unique brew while holding down his day job as projects officer for local grower group ‘South East Premium Wheat Growers Association’.
 Nigel’s professional career working within the grains industry has steered him in the direction of brewing using local, raw barley.

 After years of growing grain on the family farm near Ravensthorpe and loving craft beer, Nigel then worked with farmers across the south coast on grain quality which included market development work.
 This resulted in an understanding of the brewing industry from a technical end, which sparked the interest to give our uniquely local brewery a go.